avinya9597/avinya9597/README.md

 - My Portfolio: https://avinya9597.github.io/meetSreevani/

-- 🔭 I’m pursuing my Master's in Data Science at the University of Colorado, Boulder.
+- 🔭 Master's graduate in Data Science at the University of Colorado, Boulder.

 - 🌱 I’m currently exploring and working on LLMs and recent developments in AI models